 - Peanut butter.
 You may be surprised to see peanut butter at the top of the list since so many commercial treats are peanut butter flavored, but peanut butter is actually really bad for your dog.
 It contains aflatoxin, a naturally occurring mycotoxin.
 Mycotoxins are one of the most carcinogenic (cancer-causing) substances.
 Most peanut butters also contain harmful fats and tons of sugar.

-- Carbohydrates and starch (potatoes, sweet potatoes, rice, cereal grains).
+- Starchy carbs (potatoes, sweet potatoes, rice, cereal grains).
 Carbs serve no purpose in your dog’s diet and they can actually feed the harmful bacteria in your dog’s stomach!

 If you’re looking for a way to share the love with a yummy treat for your dog that’s also healthy, try one of these and see him jump for joy!

-Tell us in the Facebook comments what some of your favorite raw dog treat recipes!
+Tell us in the Facebook comments what some of your favorite raw treat recipes are!